ArrowM/Queue-Bot/README.md

 `/next` - Pull from a text queue
 `/pullnum` - Get/Set the default # of users to pull when autopull is off or when using the `/next` command
 `/queues` - Add/Delete/List queues
-`/roles` - Get/Set whether queue members are assigned a role named `In Queue: ...`
+`/roles` - Get/Set whether queue members are assigned a role named `In queue: ...`
 `/schedule` - Add/Delete/List scheduled commands
 `/shuffle` - Shuffle a queue
 `/size` - Get/Set size limit of a queue